scikit-hep/scikit-hep.github.io/pages/developers/gha_basic.md

 on:
   pull_request:
   push:
+    branches:
-    branches: master
+    - master
   release:
     types:
     - published

 jobs:
 ```

 This gives the workflow a nice name, and defines the conditions under which it
 runs.
-This will run on pull requests or pushes to master, and on GitHub
+This will run on all pull requests, or pushes to master, and on GitHub
 releases.
 If you use a develop branch, you probably will want to include that.
 If you want tags instead of releases, you can add the `on: push: tags: "v*"`
 key instead of the releases.
+You can also specify specific branches for pull
+requests.

 ## Pre-commit